 I opened my Twitter feed one morning last week to one of these sensationalist, scare mongering headlines; the type that health professionals trying to help people overcome pain absolutely loathe.
 It was an article warning of the long term dangers of school going children carrying heavy school bags and how 1/3 of parents thought their bags were too heavy.
-In response to it came a phone call from the local radio station looking for my opinion which I happily gave.
-But the conversation did not go the way the presenter expected as I disagreed with pretty much all of the article.
 It is time people start realising the effect such articles have on people’s perception of pain.
-In fact the long term implications of being misinformed are doing much more lasting damage than the aforementioned heavy school bags.
+In fact the long term implications of being misinformed are likely doing much more lasting damage than the aforementioned heavy school bags themselves.

 There are various studies that talk about the optimal weight of the schoolbags based on a percentage of the childs weight.
 The figures on this vary from 7% to 18%.
 But to throw those figures into disarray there is now more and more evidence mounting suggesting absolutely no link between school bag weight and back pain and certainly no risk of long term effects from carrying school bags.
-In fact the truth is it may even be the opposite.
-A study where those children carrying a bag a whopping 40% of their body weight actually had decreased risk of experiencing low back than those carrying a bag <7%.
+In fact it may even be the opposite.
+A study where after an adaptation period, those children carrying a bag a whopping 40% of their body weight actually had decreased risk of experiencing back pain than those carrying a bag less than 7%.
 Why might this be?
-Well if we think of anyone starting out an unfamiliar activity like the January joggers and gym goers it is difficult to begin with but the body adapts and becomes more robust.
+Well if we think of anyone starting out an unfamiliar activity like the January joggers and gym goers: it is difficult to begin with but the body adapts and becomes more robust and used to the task.
 These children carrying the heavier bags were simply strengthening their backs.

 Yet children are not exempt from back pain.
 But is it fair to point the finger at the school bag, which I do not doubt is heavy by the way.
 Could something else be triggering their problem?
 Is the child overweight or unfit?
 We know that children who spend more time playing video games and watching telly are 70% more likely to experience back pain.
 Also children undergoing growth spurts (>5cm over a 6 month period) are 3 times more likely to complain of back pain.
 Sleep too plays a big role.
 But another, and for me more frightening, statistic from last week was that ¼ of children are experiencing anxiety.
 Children?
 Anxiety?
-Yes, so it would appear our stressful lives are having an impact on our children and anxiety has been shown to be another risk factor for back pain in kids.
+Yes, so it would appear our stressful lives are having an impact on our children and to bring this back to the topic at hand anxiety has been shown to be another risk factor for back pain in kids.

 For more information on any of the issues addressed throughout this article please contact Rob via email at firstname.lastname@example.org, Twitter @mccabephysio, Facebook at McCabe Physiotherapy or visit http://www.mccabephysiotherapy.com